microsoft/atlas-design/site/src/components/progress-bar.md

 ### Indeterminate

-When its unclear the amount of progress being made, or when its more important to display that an action is underway, removing the `value` attribute will yield an indeterminate progress bar.
+When the amount of progress made is unclear, or when it's more important to display that an action is underway, removing the `value` attribute will yield an indeterminate progress bar.

 ```html
 <progress class="progress-bar" max="100"></progress>